MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 latest commit hash tag was just pushed.
 And its size is 26.17 MB.
 Awesome!
 So that's how we setup Github Actions to build and push image to ECR.

+## How to check your billing

-Before we finish, I'm gonna show you how to check your bulling.
+Before we finish, I'm gonna show you how to check your billing.
 It is very important to control how much you spend on your AWS services.
-Just click on your account name on the top right corner, and select `My billing Dashboard`.
+Just click on your account name on the top right corner, and select `My Billing Dashboard`.

 ![](../images/part27/39.png)